 - The Horry County Library has FREE storytimes, summer reading programs, movies, and other FREE events.
 Activities vary by location.
 Click here and choose a location to see upcoming events.

 - Barnes and Noble at The Market Common has FREE storytimes for kids.
 Click here for upcoming events.

 - Kids can get FREE airplane rides from volunteer pilots in the Young Eagles program.

-Rent an RV for fall or holiday travel, as extra housing for family and guests, or as a spare office for working from home.
+Rent an RV for spring or summer travel, as extra housing for family and guests, or as a spare office for working from home.
 And an RV adds a second kitchen - or more like a kitchenette - for holiday meals.
-In some parts of the country, fall and winter are the perfect time to go camping.
+In some parts of the country, spring time is the perfect time to go camping.
 Campgrounds in Myrtle Beach are less crowded, kids are back in school, and the temperatures are perfect for campfires.

 You may even want to consider an RV rental the next time you need temporary lodgings for family coming into town or for short-term business stays.
 If you already own an RV, you could turn it into a second income.